jjok/my-mopidy-setup/README.md

 1. Burn Raspbian to SD card (8GB+).
    A 2GB SD card will not be big enough for both Raspbian and the Docker image.
-2. Put SD card in Raspberry Pi 2 (or 3).
+2. Put SD card in Raspberry Pi 2.
    A Pi Zero does not have enough RAM to build the Docker image.
-3. Install Docker CE
+3. Install Docker CE. `sudo apt install docker-ce`
-   This is nice and easy these days.
-Just download as `.sh` file and run it.
 4. Copy `Dockerfile`, `requirements.txt` and `mopidy.conf` to the Pi.
 5. Run `build` command (takes around 45 minutes on Pi 2)
 6. Put SD card in Pi Zero